Types of Cranes Used in Construction

 28 April, 2020

 They are usually temporary structures that are either mounted on a custom-built vehicle or fixed to the ground.
 They are controlled remotely or by a professional operator who moves in a cab along with the crane.
 Like with all other items in construction, the crane operator has the responsibility to ensure the safety of the construction site, the working crane, and the rigging crew.
-Today at elebia we will talk about types of cranes used in construction.

 12 Popular Types of Cranes used in Construction